 WanderSearch Auckland Charitable Trust manages a tracking program called WanderSearch Auckland, which consists of a simple radio frequency tracking unit and tracking devices.

-The tracking unit is manufactured in Waipara, North Canterbury and uses simplex radio frequencies on bands 310 and 311 which are public frequencies.
+The tracking unit is a New Zealand manufactured product and uses simplex radio frequencies on bands 310 and 311 which are public frequencies.

 The tracking devices come in various designs.
 Each device works on a radio band and a three digit frequency which is separated by five megahertz.
 The pulse from the tracking device can be picked up from a high point using the directional or roof mount aerials up to five kilometre away.